groupon/robo-remote/README.markdown

 ***
 You need two things to get started with RoboRemote.

 * A test runner.
-This is very similar to a Robotium test class except that it extends com.roboremote.roboremoteserver.RemoteTest instead of ActivityInstrumentationTestCase2.
+This is very similar to a Robotium test class except that it extends com.groupon.roboremote.roboremoteserver.RemoteTest instead of ActivityInstrumentationTestCase2.
 You can actually take the example below and simply change the namespace and target test class.
 The provided examples(described below) also contain Maven pom files to show how to compile this.

-	<pre><code>package com.roboremote.example.helloworldtestrunner;
+	<pre><code>package com.groupon.roboremote.example.helloworldtestrunner;
-import com.roboremote.example.helloworld.HelloWorld;
+import com.groupon.roboremote.example.helloworld.HelloWorld;
-import com.roboremote.roboremoteserver.*;
+import com.groupon.roboremote.roboremoteserver.*;
 public class Runner extends RemoteTest<HelloWorld> {
     public Runner() throws ClassNotFoundException {
         super(HelloWorld.class);